From Seam & Wash to Director of Manufacturing Eduardo Nuñez’s Journey With KGa

-Twelve years of dedicated service and a plethora of various roles later, Eduardo (Eddie) Nuñez shares his journey from part-time Seam & Wash Technician to Manufacturing Manager.
+Twelve years of dedicated service and a plethora of various roles later, Eduardo (Eddie) Nuñez shares his journey from part-time Seam & Wash Technician to Director of Manufacturing.

 Eddie graciously took some time to chat about his career journey within KGa.